Smooth structures on non-orientable $4$-manifolds via twisting operations: Background results, tools and constructions

-Although this cut-and-paste operation is of a local nature in the sense that $X\setminus D^2\widetilde{\times} \R P^2\subset X_R$ is a codimension zero submanifold, the topology of $X$ can well be drastically different to that of $X$.
-As an example, we record the following lemma.
+Although this cut-and-paste operation is of a local nature in the sense that $X\setminus D^2\widetilde{\times} \R P^2\subset X_R$ is a codimension zero submanifold, the topology of $X_R$ can well be drastically different to that of $X$ as exemplified in the following lemma.

 \begin{lemma}Twisting an $\R P^2$ need not preserve irreducibility. \end{lemma}